oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

   </td>
   <td>
     <i>If not provided, the login URL will default to <code>https://login.oci.oraclecloud.com</code>,
-    which may not work for gov regions.</i>
+    which may not work for your target region.</i>
   </td>
 </tr>
 </tbody>